 Apprenticeships are suitable for people of all ages.
 They offer an opportunity to learn the skills and acquire the knowledge necessary to build a rewarding career at any age.

 Colleges, schools, and the government frequently run campaigns to dispel misconceptions about apprenticeships.
 However, there are still a significant number of candidates who have doubts about their efficacy, and so are quite hesitant when it comes to such programs.

 Give apprenticeship a second chance by reading about the myths surrounding it:

 Apprenticeships and internships are different in their application.
 Although both offer on-the-job training, each serves a different purpose.

 An apprenticeship is a training program for a role in the workplace.
 Usually, it is for a skilled technical job for which the apprentice must have a recognized qualification in the field.
 These programs are longer and may take years to complete.

 Internships are for college students enrolled in an educational program.
-They are more generalized in their scope; as a result, formal qualification may or may not be compulsory.
+They are more generalized in their scope; as a result, formal qualifications may or may not be compulsory.
 The length of an internship can be anything from one week to one year or more.

 2: It’s Expensive for Employers